the-volunteer-network/the-volunteer-network.github.io/docs/index.md

 ## Summary

-The volunteer network is an app designed for everyone who is looking to volunteer but doesn't know where to start.
+[//]: # (The volunteer network is an app designed for everyone who is looking to volunteer but doesn't know where to start.)

-The app lists all the of the places in your area looking for people to volunteer and where they can offer their service.
+[//]: # (The app lists all the of the places in your area looking for people to volunteer and where they can offer their service.)
+  The Volunteer Network is an application that aims to connect volunteers with various organizations that need assistance in accomplishing their goals.
+Using their location and information about their skills, users will be able to provide organizations that are in need of particular or general skills in their area.

 ## Intended users